What we seek in Burke tenants

 Our recommendation

-After the background check is finished we make a recommendation to the landlord based upon our experience as property managers in Burke and the information which we have verified.
-Ultimately the real estate investor decides if the risk is worth taking, but they make that decision based upon facts and our expert advice.
+After the background check is complete we make a recommendation to the real estate investor based upon our experience as property managers in Burke and the information which we have verified.
+Ultimately the landlord decides if the risk is worth taking, but they make that decision based upon facts and our expert advice.

-Nesbitt Realty's Guide to Real Estate is a helpful resource for anyone who needs to find out more about Burke and neighboring areas.
-The Guide to Real Estate has data about what has sold and what is for sale, as well as many compelling facts that you may not be aware of.
-And, our Guide highlights quite a few of the fundamentals of living in Burke.
-Yes, all of this is helpful for buyers and sellers, but owners and tenants will also find the facts to be quite sobering.
+Nesbitt Realty's Guide to Real Estate is a free resource for anyone who needs to learn more about Burke and nearby communities.
+The Guide to Real Estate has information regarding what has sold and what is on the market, as well as a few surprising facts that you might not know.
+Also, our Guide has some assets of living in Burke.
+As might be expected, most of this is interesting for purchasers and sellers, but owners and tenants might also find these resources to be very useful.

 Our Broker Will Nesbitt